mhs2342/GenericDataSource/README.md

 ```
 You can call your collectionview cell whatever you like as long as it is a subclass of `SlickCell` and conforms to the `ConfigurableCell` protocol.

-All we are saying here is that the data source `DemoDataSource` knows about two kinds of things, a view model, which you define, and your collection view cell that your registered with the collection view.

 The configure handler gets called by the `collectionView(_ collectionView: UICollectionView,
          cellForItemAt indexPath: IndexPath)` delegate method and does the work to

          1. Get a view model from your data source
          2. Take that view model and drop it into your cell.
 Your custom cell is the one responsible for actually coordinating what goes where.